kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/02-core-concepts/02-templating.md

   span Oh Yeah!
 ```

-* Indentation is huge
+* Indentation is huge in Jade, practice and get used to it
 * Pick a style `2 space, 4 space, 1 tab`
     - And stick with it
-    - pug will force you to pay attention to your spacing
+    - `pug` will force you to pay attention to your spacing

 ![pug spacing](https://i.imgur.com/4wNAGnr.png)